Improvement and generalization of ABCD method with Bayesian inference: A -inspired toy problem

 We consider two different (small) signal fractions, $\pi_{s}=1\%$ and $0.5\%$.
 Since we are using a point-estimate VI algorithm, to study the robustness of the method and assess the uncertainty of the signal predictions we sample 25 different datasets for each $\pi_{s}$.
 These runs can be used to assess the uncertainty on a given quantity (in our the case the ratio between predicted and true signal events) by computing its mean and the standard deviation of said mean.
 Each dataset has a different amount of signal events which yields a noisy estimate of $\pi_{s}$ with its corresponding statistical information.
 We show in Figs.~\ref{fig:scores_dist} and \ref{fig:mass_dist} the resulting distributions from a particular example with $\pi_{s}=1\%$, where it is seen how the true distributions are well captured by the inference.

 To compare both methods, ABCD and Bayesian inference on a mixture model, we compare predicted and true signal events in each method.
 We do this in two different sets, one restricted to the signal region A, and the other in the full dataset.
-The first approach pursues to compare both methods within the rules of the ABCD method, in which the hypothesis is that the signal is localized in A. Since this assumption is usually not fully accomplished, we also study the second approach which is more relevant for observing signal events in general.
-We show both approaches for the three WP=70\%, 80\% and 90\% in each plot in Fig.~\ref{fig:true_vs_pred}, where in both plots the horizontal and vertical axis are, respectively, the true and predicted number of signal events in the corresponding region.
+The first approach pursues to compare both methods within the rules of the ABCD method, in which the hypothesis is that the signal is localized in A. Since this assumption is usually not fully accomplished, we also study the second approach which is more relevant for observing signal events in general and can highlight the known ABCD pitfalls when small signal fluctuations bias the background estimation.
+We show both approaches for the three WP=70\%, 80\% and 90\% in each plot in Fig.~\ref{fig:true_vs_pred}, where we show the predicted signal events and the difference between predicted and true signal events as a function the true number of signal events in the corresponding region.

-To interpret Fig.~\ref{fig:true_vs_pred} with respect to the ABCD method, one should take into account what happens with signal and background events in the regions in Fig.~\ref{fig:abcd} as the WP is increased.
+To interpret Fig.~\ref{fig:true_vs_pred} with respect to the ABCD method, one should take into account how the signal and background events are redistributed among the regions in Fig.~\ref{fig:abcd} as the WP is increased.
 For a tight\footnote{It is referred as {\it tight} because it practically does not tag non-b jets as b.} WP (70\%) we have that region A consists of almost all signal events with very few background events, however, at the price of leaving too many signal events in region C. Since the background in A is very small for this tight selection, any relative errors in background estimation due to contaminating signal events in C does not greatly affect the signal estimation in A. This is because the signal estimation is based on the total number of events in A minus background estimation in A and the former is much larger than the latter.
-Henceforth, the signal estimation for A with a tight WP is very good in the left plot in Fig.~\ref{fig:true_vs_pred}, but at the price of a very bad estimation of the total number of signal events in the sample, as depicted in the right plot in the same figure.
+Henceforth, the signal estimation for A with a tight WP is very good in the left column in Fig.~\ref{fig:true_vs_pred}, but at the price of a very bad estimation of the total number of signal events in the sample, as depicted in the right column in the same figure.
 Observe that one can easily understand the observed lower bias in the signal estimation in A because of the signal contamination in C.